Posts Tagged: email

 To complement our new “cloud” email offering, we’ve also included a “Zero Configuration” option.

 With this option enabled, MIDAS and Mailgun will seamlessly handle email delivery for your MIDAS system.
-You won’t need to configure an outgoing email address, nor will you need to update your organization’s domain’s SPF (Send Policy Framework) DNS record – email will just ‘work’ right out of the box.
+You won’t need to configure an outgoing email address, nor will you need to update your organization’s domain’s SPF (Sender Policy Framework) DNS record – email will just ‘work’ right out of the box.

 Of course, if you wish to customize the “send from” or “reply to” addresses, you can untick the “Zero Configuration” option and change those settings.